mflannery/set_up_fedora_workstation_with_ansible/README.md

    * linux_system_roles
    * jaredhocutt.gnome_extensions
    * community.general
 8. On this Ansible PC, pull down the playbook file named genericplaybook.yaml located in this github repository and save it as playbook.yaml.
-Next, create an inventory.ini file.
-There are great documents on how to create inventory files online.
+Next, download the inventory.ini file.
+9. Edit the inventory.ini file and replace the IP address in the "workstation" section with the IP address of your new, base Fedora Workstation system.
-9. Edit the playbook.
+10. Edit the playbook.
 Search for PASSWORD.  <LUKS PASSWORD> is the password to unlock your HDD at boot.  <VNC PASSWORD> is the password you want to use VNC/XRDP.  <USERNAME> is the username of the person running the playbook.
 I think these can be variablized but I haven't tried it yet.
 DO NOT INCLUDE THE BRACES <> WITH THE PASSWORDS OR USERNAMES BUT LEAVE QUOTES IF THEY ARE THERE.
 Save the file.
-10. Run this playbook with `ansible-playbook --ask-become-pass -i inventory.ini playbook.yaml`
+11. Run this playbook with `ansible-playbook --ask-become-pass -i inventory.ini playbook.yaml`